 FUNDING AREAS: Children's services, education, art

 IP TAKE: To reach the Linde Foundation, pitch a program that gets the youth of Boston interested in the arts.
-You'll have to get in touch with the foundation's philanthropic advisor at Mott Philanthropic to get the ball rolling.
+Contact with the foundation's philanthropic advisor at Mott Philanthropic to get involved.

 PROFILE: Established in 2000, the Linde Family Foundation is the grantmaking legacy of Edward Linde.
 Linde made his fortune in the real estate investment market with Boston Properties, and he was responsible for developing the city's Prudential Center, One Boston Place, and 28 State Street properties.
 Linde and his business partner redeveloped the East Cambridge area, which was transformed into the technology hub of Harvard and MIT.
 During his lifetime, Linde split his spare time between art, employment, and medical charitable causes.
 He started his own foundation, the Linde Family Foundation, to keep his donations flowing on a regular basis.
 Since his death in 2010, his wife, Joyce, has managed the foundation's grant awards, with a focus on children's services, education, and the arts.